vertigis/meridian-design/docs/design-principles.md

 ### Inclusive

-Emphasize solutions that are accessible to all users, regardless of their abilities, disabilities, or technological limitations.
+Emphasize solutions that are accessible to all users, regardless of their abilities or technological limitations.
 Inclusive design involves considering a diverse range of users and their needs, including those with visual, auditory, motor, or cognitive impairments.
 By embracing inclusivity, VertiGIS products can reach a broader audience, promote equal opportunities, and enhance usability for everyone.

 ### Cohesive